Dan Harris (journalist): Meditation and authorship

 Harris encourages the use of meditation, and he uses a method of watching the breath.
-His "10% Happier" podcasts are interviews with other meditators.
+His 10% Happier with Dan Harris podcast covers topics including meditation, stress, anxiety, sleep, relationships, and productivity, drawing on both Buddhist traditions and modern science.
+Guests include meditation teachers, psychologists, researchers, and public figures.

 Harris' book, 10% Happier: How I Tamed the Voice in My Head, Reduced Stress Without Losing My Edge, and Found Self-Help That Really Works – a True Story, was published in March 2014.
 Harris has said that his self-examination, abandonment of drugs, and adoption of meditation were prompted by an on-air panic attack in 2004.
 In the book, Harris recounts how he resolved the apparent conflict between meditation-induced equanimity and the aggressive competitiveness required for success as a TV news journalist.

-A meditation smartphone application was launched in 2015 and rebranded as 10% Happier, based on Harris' book.
+A meditation smartphone application was launched in 2015 under the name Ten Percent Happier.
+In September 2024, the app rebranded to Happier, at which point Harris departed the company, citing 'significant differences' with co-founders that 'could not be resolved.'
+Harris retained the 10% Happier podcast, taking full ownership on March 1, 2025.
+In December 2025, he launched a new app, called 10% with Dan Harris, available on iOS and Android.

 Personal life

 Harris is married to Dr. Bianca Harris; they have a son.
 Although he refers to himself as "half-Jewish“ and “culturally Jewish", he identifies as a Buddhist.

 In high school Harris played the drums in a band with the bassist for the rock band The Unband.